oracle/cloud-native-devops-workshop/db-devops/CloudNative200.md

     ![](images/200/image022.png)

 - Click on the **Build Parameters** tab.
-We will add four parameters.
+We will add four string parameters.

     ![](images/200/image023.png)